SAP-archive/sample-yaas-docs-repository/README.md

 ## Installation
 To make and use your own copy of this template repository:
 1. Click **Clone or Download** > **Download to ZIP**.
-2. Click the downloaded ZIP file and unzip it to your local machine.
+2. Unzip the downloaded ZIP file to your local machine.
-3. Rename the main folder to your service name.
-For example: userAccounts
+3. Rename the main folder, **sample-yaas-docs-repositor-master**, to your service name.
+For example: **ForumAccounts**
-4. If you do not already have a hosting provider, such as GitHub, to hold and manage the versions of your documentation, see the Dev Portal topic **Tools & Resources** > **Documentation SDK** > **Basics** > **Content Storage** to determine how to select a hosting provider.
-5. Add all **/docu** folders to the source code repository for your service.
+4. Copy the renamed directory and its files to the source code repository for your service.
-6. Read all topics in the Documentation SDK to learn how to manage your documentation, register it in the Dev Portal, submit content for review, and publish.
+5. Read all topics in the [Documentation SDK](https://devportal.yaas.io/tools/) to learn how to manage your documentation, register it in the Dev Portal, submit content for review, and publish.

 ## Usage
 Use the templates to develop your documentation in the YaaS style.
 See the the Dev Portal topic **Tools & Resources** > **Documentation Guidelines** for writing guidelines and Style & Standard requirements.